Keyvault - UCG Proposal

 New libraries incorporated into keyvault

-I had done a lot of searches into open-source implementations of end-to-end encryption schemes (such as Signal’s) and implementations of Shamir Secret Sharing (there was one implemented in Go by HashiCorp for their HashiCorp Vault, shamir.go).
+I had done a lot of searches into open-source implementations of end-to-end encryption schemes (such as Signal’s) and implementations of Shamir Secret Sharing (there was one implemented in Go

 To put some of your minds at ease, I was sure that the lower-level building blocks that I needed must have been built and tested already, and likely by some big names.
 What I wasn’t sure about was which exact building blocks I’ll need and what the design of the larger system will look like.
 Hence, I was looking into what others had done to hopefully understand what issues they ran into and avoided.

 Luckily, however, I eventually encountered 2 libraries that did exactly what I need, and implemented in JavaScript by well-known, reputable organizations.
-So, my task simplified to one where I plug the two libraries into keyvault.
+So, my task simplified to one where I plug the two libraries into keyvault

 The 2 libraries are

-1. OpenPGP.js – This is a JavaScript implementation of OpenPGP.
-(OpenPGP is essentially the gold standard for securely encrypting and decrypting messages.)
-This project is maintained by Proton Mail (see Proton Mail now the maintainer of OpenPGPjs email encryption library | Proton).
+is essentially the gold standard for securely encrypting and decrypting messages.)
+This project is maintained by Proton Mail (see Proton Mail now the maintainer of OpenPGPjs email encryption library | Proton). -

-2. banana split – This is a Javascript implementation of Shamir Secret Sharing plus a frontend.
-It’s not actually a library, so I just took the code and imported it into keyvault (see shamir.ts and shamir.test.ts). banana split is written by the developers at Parity, the main org behind the development and implemenation of Polkadot.
+plus a frontend.
+It’s not actually a library, so I just took the code and imported it into keyvault (see shamir.ts and shamir.test.ts).banana split

 Audit alternative

-The idea is that if someone can hack it, they can take the ASTR tokens and that’ll prove keyvault is unsafe.
+is unsafe.
 Then, once they explain how it was done publicly (so that keyvault can hopefully patch it), another portion is handed out.

 To be far, I don’t think this is quite far since successfully hacking/decrypting the ciphertext for the account’s private keys means breaking a 256-bit AES-GCM encrypted ciphertext, a feat that’s worth a lot more.
 Nevertheless, this is what I can offer.